mryilanc1/Unity_Multiple-Screenshot-Editor/README.md

 ............................

-"How to use this editor ?"
+You can learn "How to use this editor ?" on youtube video

 https://youtu.be/eOFKDLy-7ho